avlo/hitopbtc/README.md

 $ mvn spring-boot:run
 ```

-webserver on localhost:8080 will be started and both web-app & bitcoin testnet logs will echo to console.
+webserver on localhost:8080 will start and both web-app & bitcoin testnet logs will echo to console.

 bitcoinj and spvchain files: